nbfigueroa/epimodel-sens/README.md

 Models provided to Indian Government:
 * CDDEP (aka Johns Hopkins) model (SEIR model with +)
-* Cambrdige model (SEIR model with +): Includes age and social contact structure of  the Indian population when assessing the impact of social distancing [arxiv-link](https://arxiv.org/pdf/2003.12055.pdf)
+* Cambridge model (Age-structured SIR model): Includes age and social contact structure of the Indian population when assessing the impact of social distancing [arxiv-link](https://arxiv.org/pdf/2003.12055.pdf), predicts 21-day lockdown is not enough to prevent resurgence in virus spread.
 * UMichigan model (SEIR model with +)

 Other well-known models being used by governments/media: